November 29, 2022

 Video tutorials and e-learning content have completely revolutionized the way we learn and quality learning material is more accessible than ever.

-Forbes have projected that the worldwide e-learning market will be worth $325 Billion in 2025 and the big learning platforms just keep growing — Skillshare now has over 12 million registered users and more than 35,000 courses!
+It's now projected that the worldwide e-learning market will be worth $374.3 Billion in 2026 and the big learning platforms just keep growing — Skillshare now has over 12 million registered users and more than 35,000 courses!

 So there’s never been a better time to share your skills and knowledge, build community, and make a living creating video learning resources.